carpentries/lesson-development-training/episodes/15-explanation.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## Less is More

-- Reminder: trying to fit too much content into a lesson is counter-productive.
+Trying to fit too much content into a lesson is counter-productive.
-  It is better to cover less and teach people less, than to cover more and teach people even less
+It is better to cover less and provide a smaller but stable foundation for learners to build upon.

-- Also worth considering the (realistic) maximum viable length of a workshop that would teach your lesson e.g. it is unusual to be able to convince people to attend a workshop that lasts four full days.
-  (and better to teach people two days-worth of material than teach no-one four days-worth.)
+You should also consider a realistic workshop length for teaching your lesson.
+It is difficult to keep learners attentive for many hours over many days.
+Most Carpentries workshops are two work days of lesson material as it is difficult for learners to attend 4 full days of a workshop.
-  Carpentries workshops have settled on two days, but many in our community run three-day workshops to cover additional material.
+Although, there are some in the community who will run workshops that are three days to cover additional material.

+As you consider the length of your lesson discuss with your collaborators and ask yourself:

-- What is it essential that you include?
+- What is essential to include?
-  What can you leave out if you have to?
+- What can be left out if needed?
-  - Are there intermediate checkpoints that you can write in, so that the workshop is not reliant on getting through the whole lesson to "bring everything together?"
+- Are there checkpoints where the lesson could end if needed?
+- Can important concepts be moved up earlier to ensure they are covered?

-- In the end, the only way to know for sure is to pilot the lesson, measuring how long it takes to teach. (link to pilot notes template) But, as a general rule, it is better to assume that you are under-estimating rather than over-estimating the length.
+In the end, the only way to know for sure is to teach the lesson, measuring how long it takes to teach.
+Borrowing from television, the Carpentries community calls these early workshops, pilot workshops.
+As you run pilot workshops, you can note the length of time spend in each episode.
+You might find the [template for notes on pilot workshops][pilot-notes-template] helpful as it includes a table for episode and exercise timings.
+Instructors commonly report running short on time in workshops.
+Thus, it is better to assume that you are under-estimating rather than over-estimating the length.
-  Experience suggests that that is most likely correct, and anyway it is better to have spare time for discussion, revisiting exercises, etc than to try to rush through the remaining material in limited time.
+It is better to have additional time for discussion, review, and wrap-up than to rush through material to fit it into the remaining time.

-  - If, after teaching your new lesson, you find that you did not have time to cover all the content, approach cutting down the lesson by identifying which learning objectives to remove.
+If, after piloting your new lesson, you find that you did not have time to cover all the content, approach cutting down the lesson by identifying which learning objectives to remove.
 Then take out the objective(s) and the corresponding assessment(s) and explanatory content.
+You may consider making a [concept map][mental-map-instructor-training] to help identify which objectives depend on one another.

-- Consider adding suggestions for objectives that can be skipped to the Instructor Notes for the lesson.
+Alternatively, if you decide to keep certain objectives in the lesson, you can add suggestions on which objectives can be skipped to the Instructor Notes for the lesson.
-- Managing cognitive load
+Remember, reducing the number of lesson objectives can help with managing learner (and instructor) cognitive load.

 ::::::::::::::::::::::::::::::::::::  testimonial